camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedin-input.md

 ## USERNAME
 ### Description

-A unique identifier for that user
+A unique identifier for the individual logging in.

 ### Purpose

-Analytics - to identify that user
+Analytics - to identify the user

 ### Derivation
 Jisc